Japan SKI TOURING Trips GEAR LIST

 • Your transceiver must have been tested in both transmit and receive modes – it needs to have a signal at a minimum of 30 metres in both modes.

-• Your transceiver must have been manufactured since 2001 (so it meets EN 300718 standard).
+• Your transceiver must meet EN 300718 standard.

 • If your transceiver does not meet the specifications above you will not be going skiing!